Bus network redesign

 Close to 19,000 people responded to the survey, allowing us to obtain a sample of all types of clientele.

-The first sector consultation will be held on L’Île-des-Sœurs in light of the first phase of the REM, which will arrive in 2021.
-A participatory workshop was held on April 24, during which residents and workers from the sector were invited to comment on various scenarios for developing the bus network.
-The consultation will continue in the form of an online survey in May.
+The first sector consultation was held on L’Île-des-Sœurs in light of the first phase of the REM, which will arrive in 2021.
+A participatory workshop was held on April 24,2019, during which residents and workers from the sector were invited to comment on various scenarios for developing the bus network.
+The consultation continued in the form of an online servey, which is now closed.

 Gradually, consultations will be held in other sectors of the Island of Montréal between now and 2026.